Analysis of Conditional Randomisation and Permutation schemes with application to conditional independence testing: Preliminiaries

-We note that the conditional mutual information is the mutual information ($MI$) of $Y$ and $X$ given $Z=z$ averaged over the values of $Z$.
+We stress that the conditional mutual information is the mutual information ($MI$) of $Y$ and $X$ given $Z=z$, defined as the mutual information between $P_{YX\lvert Z=z}$ and the product of $P_{Y\lvert Z=z}$ and $P_{X\lvert Z=z}$, averaged over the values of $Z$.
 As $MI$ is Kullback-Leibler divergence between the joint and the product distribution, it follows from the properties of Kullback-Leibler divergence that

-This is a powerful property, not satisfied for other measures for dependence such as partial correlation coefficient in the case of continuous random variables.
+This is a powerful property, not satisfied for other measures of dependence, such as the partial correlation coefficient in the case of continuous random variables.
 The conditional independence of $X$ and $Y$ given $Z$ will be denoted by $X\indep Y\lvert Z$ and referred to as CI.
 We note that since $I(Y;X\lvert Z)$ is defined as a probabilistic average of $I(Y;X\lvert Z=z)$ over $Z=z$, it follows that

-Let $(X_i,Y_i,Z_i)_{i=1}^n$ be independent sample of copies of $(X,Y,Z)$ and consider the unconstrained maximum likelihood estimator of probability mass function (p.m.f.)$((p(x,y,z))_{x,y,z}$ based on this sample being simply a vector of fractions $((\hat p(x,y,z))_{x,y,z}=(n(x,y,z)/n)_{x,y,z}$, where $n(x,y,z)=\sum_{i=1}^n \I(X_i=x,Y_i=y,Z_i=z)$.
-In the following we will consider various resampling schemes which will consist of generating new data such that they satisfy CI hypothesis for the {\it fixed} original sample.
-Thus, extending the observed data to infinite sequence for notational convenience, we will denote by $P^*$ the conditional probability related to the resampling scheme considered given the sequence $(X_i,Y_i,Z_i)_{i=1}^\infty$.
+This is due to (\ref{CMI}) as $I(Y;X\lvert Z=z)$ is non-negative.
+Let $(X_i,Y_i,Z_i)_{i=1}^n$ be an independent sample of copies of $(X,Y,Z)$ and consider the unconstrained maximum likelihood estimator of the probability mass function (p.m.f.) $((p(x,y,z))_{x,y,z}$ based on this sample being simply a vector of fractions $((\hat p(x,y,z))_{x,y,z}=(n(x,y,z)/n)_{x,y,z}$, where $n(x,y,z)=\sum_{i=1}^n \I(X_i=x,Y_i=y,Z_i=z)$.
+In the following, we will examine several resampling schemes that involve generating new data such that they satisfy CI hypothesis for the {\it fixed} original sample.
+Extending the observed data to an infinite sequence, we will denote by $P^*$ the conditional probability related to the resampling schemes considered, given the sequence $(X_i,Y_i,Z_i)_{i=1}^\infty$.